SAP/credential-digger/README.md

 Credential Digger is a Github scanning tool that identifies hardcoded credentials (Passwords, API Keys, Secret Keys, Tokens, personal information, etc).
 Credential Digger has a clear advantage compared to the other Github scanners in terms of False Positive reduction in the scan reports.
 Credential Digger is using two Machine Learning Models to identify false positives, especially in Password identification:
-- Path Model: Identify the portion of code that contains fake credentials used for testing and example purposes (ex.
-Unit tests).
+- Path Model: Identify the portion of code that contains fake credentials used for testing and example purposes (e.g., Unit tests).
 - Snippet Model: Identify the portion of code used to authenticate with passwords, and distinguish between real and fake passwords.

 ## Architecture